Differential Harnack inequalities via Concavity of the arrival time: Concavity maximum principles

 \section{Concavity maximum principles}

 Our goal is to deduce concavity properties for the time-of-arrival functions of a large class of geometric flow equations using the concavity maximum principle.
-The main idea, due to Korevaar \cite{Korevaar83} and later extended by Kennington \cite{Kennington85} and Kawohl \cite{Kawohl85} (see also \cite{AlvarezLasryLions,Juutinen,Sakaguchi}), is summarized in the following.
+The main idea, due to Korevaar \cite{Korevaar83} and later extended by Kennington \cite{Kennington85} and Kawohl \cite{Kawohl85} is summarized in the following theorem.